 Vancouver's youthfulness, even by North American standards, remains visible even as the cityscape has evolved.
 Eras are stacked east to west along the waterfront, from cobblestone late-Victorian Gastown to the shiny postmodern glass cathedrals of commerce.
 The first Canadian Pacific Railway passenger train rolled into Vancouver in May 1887, after decades of relative quiet in this remote logging town.
 The railway, along with Canadian Pacific's fleet of clipper ships, gave Vancouver a full week's edge over the California ports in shipping tea and silk to New York at the end of the 19th century.
 Lumber, fish, and coal from British Columbia's hinterland also flowed through the port to world markets.
-Today Vancouver is home to more than 2 million people, and a makeover is in the works as it prepares to host the 2010 Winter Olympics.
+Today Vancouver is home to more than 2 million people and recently hosted the 2010 Winter Olympics.

 Vancouver is easy to navigate.
 The heart of the city-which includes the downtown area, the Canada Place cruise-ship terminal, Gastown, Chinatown, Stanley Park, and the West End high-rise residential neighborhood-sits on a peninsula hemmed in by English Bay and the Pacific Ocean to the west; by False Creek, the inlet home to Granville Island, to the south; and by Burrard Inlet, the working port of the city, to the north, past which loom the North Shore mountains.

-Dr. Sun Yat-Sen Classical Chinese Garden.
-The first authentic Ming Dynasty-style garden constructed outside China, this garden was built in 1986 by 52 artisans from Suzhou, China.
+Dr. Sun Yat-Sen Chinese Garden.
+The first authentic Ming Dynasty-style garden outside China, this small garden was built in 1986 by 52 Chinese artisans from Suzhou.
 It incorporates design elements and traditional materials from several of Suzhou's centuries-old private gardens.
-As you walk along the paths, remember that no power tools, screws, or nails were used in the construction.
-Guided tours, which are helpful in understanding the symbolism involved in the garden, are included in the price of admission.
-They're conducted on the hour between mid-June and the end of August (call for times the rest of the year).
-A concert series, including classical, Asian, world, jazz, and sacred music, plays every Friday evening in July, August, and September.
-The free public Dr. Sun Yat-Sen Park, next door, is also in the style of a traditional Chinese garden.
+No power tools, screws, or nails were used in the construction.
+Guided tours (45 minutes long), included in the ticket price, are conducted on the hour between mid-June and the end of August (call ahead or check the website for off-season tour times); tours are valuable for understanding the philosophy and symbolism that are central to the garden's design.
+A concert series, including classical, Asian, world, jazz, and sacred music, plays on Friday evenings in July, August, and early September.
+The free public park next door is also designed as a traditional Chinese garden.
+Covered walkways make this a good rainy-day choice.
 578 Carrall St., Chinatown.
 Admission charged.

-Pools with windows below the water level at Vancouver Aquarium let you come face to face with beluga whales, dolphins, sea otters, sea lions, and harbor seals at this research and educational facility.
-In the Amazon rain-forest gallery you can walk through a jungle setting populated with sloths, tortoises, tropical birds, and, in summer, hundreds of free-flying butterflies.
-Other displays, many with hands-on features for children, show the underwater life of coastal British Columbia and the Canadian Arctic.
-A Tropic Zone exhibit is home to exotic fresh and saltwater life, including moray eels, and black-tip reef sharks.
-Beluga whale, sea lion, and dolphin shows, as well as dive shows (where divers swim with aquatic life—including sharks) are held daily.
+Vancouver Aquarium Marine Science Centre.
+Massive pools with windows below water level let you come face to face with beluga whales, sea otters, sea lions, dolphins, and harbor seals at this research and educational facility.
+In the Amazon rain-forest gallery you can walk through a jungle populated with piranhas, caimans, and tropical birds, and in summer, you'll be surrounded by hundreds of free-flying butterflies.
+Other displays, many with hands-on features for kids, show the underwater life of coastal British Columbia and the Canadian Arctic.
+A Tropic Zone is home to exotic freshwater and saltwater life, including clown fish, moray eels, and black-tip reef sharks.
+Beluga whale, sea lion, and dolphin shows, as well as dive shows (where divers swim with aquatic life, including sharks) are held daily.
+Make sure to check out the "4-D" film experience; it's a multisensory show that puts mist, smell, and wind into the 3-D equation.
 For an extra fee, you can help the trainers feed and train otters, belugas, and sea lions.
+There's also a café and a gift shop.
 Be prepared for lines on weekends and school holidays.
+In summer, the quietest time to visit is before 11 am or after 4 pm; in other seasons, there are fewer crowds before noon or after 2 pm.
 845 Avison Way, Stanley Park.
 Admission charged.